 I've made two small changes to the format.
 Rather than asking you to count your answers on Part 1, I give you fourteen questions, with extra credit for any that you get right over ten.
 For Part 2, I present the questions in pairs, where you'll answer one question in each pair.
-I think these changes will be a bit easier for you - and reduce some of the stress of tracking how many questions you've answered.
+I think these changes will reduce some of the stress of tracking how many questions you've answered.

 Part 1.
 Very Short Answer.
-(10 minutes; fourteen question; graded out of ten points; counts as 20% of exam grade)
+(10 minutes; fourteen questions, graded out of ten; counts as 20% of exam grade)